 Risk-management instruments above are disclosed on a gross basis.
-There are various rights of set off associated with certain of the riskmanagement instruments above which are subject to an enforceable master netting arrangement or similar agreements.
-Although various rights of set off and master netting arrangements or similar agreements may exist with the individual counterparties to the risk-management instruments above, individually, these financial rights are not material.
+There are various rights of setoff associated with certain of the risk-management instruments above that are subject to an enforceable master netting arrangement or similar agreements.
+Although various rights of setoff and master netting arrangements or similar agreements may exist with the individual counterparties to the risk-management instruments above, individually, these financial rights are not material.